Bobby Nardella: International play

 and at the 2014 World Junior A Challenge.

 Personal life

 Nardella comes from a hockey involved family.
-His father, Bob Nardella, is a retired ice hockey player and assistant coach with the Chicago Wolves of the American Hockey League.
+His father, Bob Nardella, is a retired ice hockey player and head coach with the Chicago Wolves of the American Hockey League.
 His great uncle Mike worked for the Chicago Blackhawks organization and his second cousin Frank played NCAA hockey for Dartmouth College.
 His younger brother Nicholas played in the North American Hockey League.
 Meanwhile, his mother Alicia is the head administrative assistant for the Rosemont Public Safety Department.